Within the Woods: Plot

 Ellen encounters her possessed friend and flees into another room, grabbing knives to protect her.
 Something attempts to enter the room where Ellen is hiding, and she blindly lashes out with a knife - mistakenly stabbing Scotty who had just returned to the cabin.
-While horrified, Ellen is then attacked by the possessed Bruce.
-Ellen manages to trap Bruce outside, stabbing Bruce's hand several times in the process.
+Ellen is then attacked by the possessed Bruce, but manages to trap him outside, stabbing his hand several times in the process.
 The bleeding Scotty tells Ellen to look into the cellar for the gun they brought along.
-While walking down the stairs to the cellar, she trips on a broken step and injures herself.
-After finding the gun, she goes back up stairs and discovers that Scotty had been stabbed to death while she was downstairs.
+While walking down, she trips on a broken step and injures herself.
+After finding the gun and going back up, she discovers that Scotty had been stabbed to death.
 The demonic Bruce then attacks her, but she manages to cut off his hand.

-Ellen attempts to flee but is severely beaten by the possessed Bruce, who throws her around the cabin.
-While being strangled, Ellen picks up Bruce's mutilated hand which is still holding the dagger found from before, and she uses it to stab Bruce.
-A large amount of blood is expended by Bruce, who lies motionless for a moment, only to then continue his assault on Ellen.
+Ellen attempts to flee but is severely beaten by the possessed Bruce, who thrashes her around the cabin.
+While being strangled, Ellen picks up Bruce's mutilated hand, still clutching the dagger from before, and she uses it to stab Bruce.
+Gushing blood, Bruce lies motionless for a moment, only to recommence his assault on Ellen.
 Ellen mutilates Bruce's body even further with an axe, chopping off nearly every limb from the writhing body.
-Severely disturbed by the things she has witnessed, Ellen rocks back and forth muttering to herself.
+Severely disturbed by the things she has witnessed, Ellen rocks back and forth, muttering to herself.
 The corpse of Scotty suddenly springs up, before turning towards the oblivious Ellen, ready to attack.
-The screen then cuts to black, leaving the fate of Ellen ambiguous.
+The screen then cuts to black, leaving her fate ambiguous.